OSTIS-devs/isa-5.1-ostis/README.md

 * ### Section.
 Subject domain of diagrams
 * ### Section.
 Subject domain of graphic symbols
 * ### Section.
 Subject domain of instrumentation symbol and identification terminology
-* ### Section.
-Subject domain of instrumentation schematic diagrams
-* ### Section.
-Subject domain of functional diagrams of instruments, loops, and application software functions